Agent Learning via Early Experience: Full Results and Examples

-In this section, we provide implementation details for each environment.
+In this section, we provide full results and examples for each environment.
 For each one, we present tables containing all available metrics.
-Also, we show concrete training examples synthesized (\eg, for self-reflection) by \llamaicon\texttt{Llama-3.1-8B}.
+Also, we show concrete training examples for and synthesized (\eg, for self-reflection) by \llamaicon\texttt{Llama-3.1-8B}.